Wanna blog? Start your own hockey blog with My HockeyBuzz. Register for free today!

 Make My Life Easier

 Speaking of transition hockey, how hard would it be to record whether each goal was scored off of transition or off of a developed o-zone attack?
 The results would be enticing.
 Knowing which teams play a counter attack style would provide so much in terms of knowing what to expect.
-Raw stats are fun, but there is so much room for improvement.
+Raw stats are fun, but there is room for improvement.

 I’m sure SportsLogiq keeps that stat, but they require great compensation for their beans counted.